Cart-Client/cart/README.md

 ---

-This documentation should now feel less like a chore and more like a celebration.
-Happy coding, and may your modules be buggy only in the best possible ways!
+This documentation should help you boy.